Eddie Kantar

 7. Pass.
 Not strong enough to bid 3NT and double is for takeout.
 Pass and hope partner can reopen with a takeout double.

-#23 True-FALSE SLAM BIDDING QUIZ
+#23 TRUE-FALSE SLAM BIDDING QUIZ

 1. The proper response to a 4NT Blackwood bid holding all four aces is 5C.